nriddiford/Riddiford-and-Schlosser-2016/README.md

 ## Run fastqc to visually inspect all sequencing results

-Run from the same directory as fasta files
+Run from the same directory as fasta files.
 Will output .fastq files with same name

 ```{perl}
 #!/usr/bin/perl